digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Templates
 ~~~~~~~~~~

-The templates of the upgrading package must form a superset of the
+The templates of the new version of a package must form a superset of the
-templates of the upgraded package.
-In other words, it is valid to add
+templates of the prior version of that package.
+In other words, it is valid to
-new templates but deleting a template leads to a validation error.
+add new templates but deleting a template leads to a validation error.

 .. _examples-1: